 I went there really because I have met many Malaysian Muslims over the years that I have been serving this community.
 They all, each one, encourage me to want to visit to Malaysia.
 More than half of them invited me to come to Malaysia.
 I'm sure that all of them, each of them would want me, would have wanted me and still would want me to visit Malaysia.
 I went to Malaysia mainly because of the impression I had of Malaysia from Malaysians that I had met, Muslims that I had met in this country.
-When I learned of the organization in the Muslim youth organization, and learned that the principle of tolerance or accommodation and tolerance that the leader of ABIM just shared with us.
-I was even more excited about the visit because I wanted to see very much that society that took the position that I feel very much convinced that Muhammad the Prophet took, prayers and peace be upon him, and that was the position of a person totally devoted to G-d and rational.
+When I learned of the organization, the Muslim youth organization, and learned of the principle of tolerance or accommodation and tolerance that the leader of ABIM just shared with us.
+I was even more excited about the visit because I wanted to see very much that society that took the position that I feel very much convinced that Muhammad the Prophet took, prayers and peace be upon him, and that was the position of a person totally devoted to G-d and is rational.

-If we can’t understand our leaders and serve our leaders with our good common senses, with the brain that G-d put in our heads, something is wrong with those leaders.
+If we can’t understand our leaders and follow our leaders with our good common senses, with the brain that G-d put in our heads, something is wrong with those leaders.
 I will not follow any leaders just with my heart or just with my spirit.
 If I can't follow him with the common senses that G-d gave me, I'm going to follow somebody else, look for somebody else to follow.

-I believe Prophet Muhammad is importantly for the us [sic] in the world.
-The prophet that was established upon the excellent intelligence or the excellent rational minds of the human person and at the same time, the excellence of faith.
-Though, he will establish an excellence of faith and also an excellence of intelligence, human intelligence, the rational mind, and because of that he is the last prophet and the last example to us.
+I believe Prophet Muhammad is importantly for us in the world.
+The prophet that was established upon the excellent intelligence or the excellent rational mind; of a human person and at the same time, the excellence of faith, both, he was established in the excellence of faith and also in the excellence of intelligence, human intelligence, the rational mind, and because of that he is the last prophet and the last example to us.

 He didn’t just represent that he applied it.
 He applied it for the establishment of the Ummah, the Muslim community in Medina, the first government of Islam.
 He applied it for the establishment of the the Muslim Ummah.
 He applied it for good relationship in non-Muslim nations.
-Do you know Prophet Muhammad had good relationships with Christians in Ethiopia of Africa?
+Do you know Prophet Muhammad had good relationships with Christian Ethiopia of Africa?

 First nation, they didn't believe.
-They weren't Muslims but he had good relationship with them, and he had good relationship with really the Christians of Europe and he reads the Quran.
-Thus, reveal noG-d religion to Prophet Muhammad and recognize the excellence of the followers of Jesus Christ even though we’re told by G-d that they have trade, and most of them are corrupt, but a few of them are believers. they want to see advance, the same good that the Muslims wanted at the Ummah, should be devoted to advancing.

-the same goes For G-d has pointed it out to us and because of that the Muslim early, in Muslim Ummah had good relationship with the Christians, most of them. the early Ummah, the early community on the Muhammad the Prophet [Arabic language] the prayers and peace be upon him.
+They weren't Muslims but he had good relationship with them, and he had good relationship with really the Christians of Europe and we read the Quran G-d, revealed the religion to Prophet Muhammad and recognize the excellence of the followers of Jesus Christ even though we’re told by G-d that they have strayed, and most of them are corrupt, but a few of them are believers and they want to see advance, the same good that the Muslims want, of the Ummah, should be devoted to advancing,the same good.
+For G-d pointed that out to us and because of that the Muslim, early Muslim Ummah had good relationship with the Christians, most of them.
+And the early Ummah, the early community under Muhammad the Prophet [sallallahu alaihi wa sallam] the prayers and peace be upon him.
 In it's earliest days, it had extended the hand of friendship, accommodation and tolerance to the Jewish community of Medina, but there were elements in the Jewish community who were devils.
 They were Satan, they were the followers of Satan.